deadeert/EWS/EWS/doc/features.md

 To add a stub, the user should reach either `stubs/ELF/ELF.py` or `stubs/PE/PE.py` file according to the environment.

-*Note*: Even if the binary is not using a loader, the stub mechanism still available, which limited features (it does not automatically patch symbols table).
+*Note*: Even if the binary is not using a loader, the stub mechanism is still available, which limited features (it does not automatically patch symbols table).

 The stub receive a `helper` object which primitives that allow to access the arguments.